I. Purpose

 - Following the conference, the Office of Appeals will render a decision as to whether an expulsion is warranted.
 The decision will be provided in writing to the parent or guardian and the principal and will include notice of the right to appeal the decision to the Board within 10 calendar days of the date of the decision.

-- Upon receipt of the decision from the Office of Appeals, the principal or the principal’s designee will update the decision in Student Information System (SIS), including the school assignment and the actual days of removal.
+- Upon receipt of the decision from the Office of Appeals, the principal or the principal's designee will update the decision in the Student Information System (SIS), including the school assignment and the actual days of removal.

 - Extended Suspension